BBC-Data-Unit/Holiday_food_vouchers/README.md

 # What we found:

-- 21 (10%) authorities are not offering specific vouchers or cash to families with children for food over the Christmas period.
-However, nine of those authorities are offering one-off winter support payments specifically targeting families with children.
-Two authorities, Derbyshire and Calderdale, are offering a voucher scheme that will run from January, rather than the Christmas break.
+- 21 (10%) authorities were not offering specific vouchers or cash to families with children for food over the Christmas period.
+However, nine of those authorities were offering one-off winter support payments specifically targeting families with children.
+Two authorities, Derbyshire and Calderdale, offered a voucher scheme that would run from January, rather than the Christmas break.

-- 94 councils are offering additional vouchers to support families with food over the Christmas holidays.
+- 94 councils offered supermarket vouchers to support families with food over the Christmas holidays.

-- 10 councils are offering additional cash payments - rather than vouchers - to support families over the Christmas holidays.
+- 10 councils offered cash payments - rather than vouchers - to support families over the Christmas holidays.

 # Get the data

-We provided partners with this spreadsheet showing how the provision compared at  - have a look at this spreadsheet: https://docs.google.com/spreadsheets/d/1F6sj1PYk2kuzf0bv_80khsLTPfcdfIZ-MXvPOxHz28M/edit?usp=sharing
+We provided partners with this spreadsheet showing how the provision compared at local authority level: https://docs.google.com/spreadsheets/d/1F6sj1PYk2kuzf0bv_80khsLTPfcdfIZ-MXvPOxHz28M/edit?usp=sharing

 There are five tabs on the spreadsheet:
 A mastersheet showing all the councils in our study